bleunguts/bleunguts/portfolio2013.md

 - Major strength is in root-cause analysis of problem, proposing solutions to core developers.
 My breadth of knowledge in programming languages allowed me to be effective in identifying root cause (C++, Java, .NET).
 - Balance of prioritization, liaising with skilled team members, making right judgments is a day-to-day aspect and plays a crucial part to the tight bi-weekly release schedule
-- Contributed in improving core software release success rate from 5% to 100% (through diligent process optimization & team command), thereafter received recognition by the Core team and thereafter I was wholly assigned for signing off SecDb releases.
+- Improved core software release success rate from 5% to 100% (through diligent process optimization & team command), thereafter received recognition by the Core team and thereafter I was wholly assigned for signing off SecDb releases.
 Commended by upper management for improving the quality of global SecDb releases!
 - Working with global team members to bring resolution of many defects & flaws in code that reduced down-time in real-time trading consequently reducing system risk to the corporations applications.
 - Successfully drove QA process for VC6 to VC8 (.NET) upgrade for all applications/computers world-wide.
 In 2006 core has failed to release VC8 because of the complexity of a global upgrade from legacy VC6 to VC8.
 Leveraging from my prior experience in VC++ migrations to .NET and depth of understanding in memory / performance potential issues Goldman Sachs world-wide now utilizes VC8 for all its pricing/financial applications.
 - Gained experience with dealing with financial pricing applications